kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 <small><em><sup>1</sup> the polyfill code has been updated since I first used it, but all works well for both versions.</em></small>

-I applied a custom feature-detect based [the ECMAScript 5.1 array feature-detects](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/es5/array.js "See Modernizer's ES5 feature-detect polyfill"), and placed it in a fill called `forEachTest.js`.
+I applied a custom feature-detect based on one of these pre-written pieces of code: [the ECMAScript 5.1 array feature-detects](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/es5/array.js "See Modernizer's ES5 feature-detect polyfill").
+I then placed it in a file called `forEachTest.js`.

-If the site loads in a browser that doesn't supprt `forEach`, a polyfill loads.
+From there, I used `Modernizr.addTest()` to test for the existence of `forEach` in the browser....if it didn't exist, the polyfill code was applied and then the `jQuery.anaimate()` went to work.

 The code that runs the mouseevents looks like this: